-- Any discovered illicit discharge sources will be documented and disconnected. - All reported dry weather flows will be documented and reported. - Continue recording the number of citizen reports of illicit dumping and documentation of all actions taken by the City. - Integrate 2ndNature Software infrastructure. - Hire additional staff specifically trained in stormwater inspection practices. - Continue improvements to Public Reporting of non-stormwater discharges record keeping. - Continue Illicit Discharge education and training, including potential redesign of training material. - Continue mapping of City's stormwater infrastructure.
+- Any discovered illicit discharge sources will be documented and disconnected. - All reported dry weather flows will be documented and reported. - Continue recording the number of citizen reports of illicit dumping and documentation of all actions taken by the City. - Integrate 2ndNature Software infrastructure. - Continue improvements to Public Reporting of non-stormwater discharges record keeping. - Continue Illicit Discharge education and training. - Continue mapping of City's stormwater infrastructure.